DrakeRyzer/DrakeSW5E/EC Mandalorian Codex/Mandalorian Armory/The Mask of Mandalore/Index.md

 *A helmet with a ruddy golden color and the iconic Mandalorian T-shaped visor.
 For decoration, it was embossed with a series of concentric lines and above the visor, it was adorned with two emblems of the Mandalorian Crusaders.*

-This mask comes integrated into a helmet and equipped with a headcomm and holorecorder.
+This mask comes integrated into a helmet and equipped with a commlink, hands-free and holorecorder.
 Additionally, while wearing this helmet, you have darkvision out to 120 feet.

 While properly attuned to and wearing The Mask of Mandalore, you gain the following benefits: